TheBugFather/Advanced-Keylogger/README.md

 ## Purpose
 > As a Network and Infosec enthusiast the purpose of this project was originally to make a keylogger.
 > I decided to see what else can be incorporated and the project evolved into more of the realm of full blown spyware.
-> This is a project for learning and experimentation; anyone considering using this for unethical purposes
+> This is a project for learning and experimentation; unethical use is strictly prohibited.
-> go elsewhere.
-Only use on this program on personally owned systems or anyone that allows permission of use
+> Only use on this program on personally owned systems or anyone that allows permission of use
 > as a demonstration for raising awareness.

 ## How it works